ChristopherCautivar/simple-todo-webapp/README.md

     * by weight
     * by urgent
     * by date (created, due, etc)
+* I was originally inspired to make this program because I noticed that once I stopped using paper-based daily planners, I found it harder to keep track of my priorities, deadlines, and recent relevant information.
+    * As a result, I wanted try designing a paperless, streamlined application that prompted me to fill out relevant information as necessary.
+    * Theoretically, this would allow for both mindful processing of dense tasks and information and quick input for simpler tasks.
 * Views
     * An hourly log view, saved on a daily basis in a format that can be recorded and analyzed
     * A freeform scratch space view, displaying as many related or selected todo items on a single page, sorted by user specification, and highly customizeable